 Depending upon the weathering of the surface and the integrity of the substrate’s initial install, the substrate should have about a ten-year timeframe until the surface needs maintenance.
-You’ll know that the elements are deteriorating the integrity of the substrate once the surface becomes porous, which promotes hairline cracks to develop, crumbling, and buckling or bubbling.
+You’ll know that the elements are deteriorating the integrity of the substrate once the surface becomes porous, which promotes hairline cracks to develop crumbling, buckling, or bubbling.

 Elastomeric coatings are the appropriate coating system for these substrates due to the elastomeric’s ability to expand and contract, as well as allow for adequate breathability.

-Tip: Due to the substrate's expansion and contraction, these areas should not be “painted” with an acrylic based coating system, as paint will fail because it is not formulated for this substrate type.
+Tip: Due to the substrate's expansion and contraction, these areas should not be “painted” with an acrylic-based coating system as the paint will fail because it is not formulated for this substrate type.

-Coatings are like a glove; they provide a barrier and protect the surface which they are applied to from the elements.
+Coatings are like a glove; they provide a barrier to protect from the elements the surface to which they are applied.
 In essence, the coating system wraps the surface and prevents the substrate from continuing to weather.

 Tip: Relatively speaking, coatings are very thin and mimic the existing surface that they are being applied over.
 The existing texture of substrate and aesthetic appearance will remain intact after being coated, so there is no need to be concerned about the new coating leveling out the texture of your system and changing its appearance.
 Additionally, you can apply a flat finish so that the surface doesn’t have a sheen.

-Whether it is due to turnover or woodpecker holes, LIME is capable of matching the existing texture and finish of the current system in order to ensure a custom result that is professional.
+Whether it is due to turnover or woodpecker holes, LIME will match the existing texture and finish of the current system to ensure a custom result that is professional.

 Tip: Woodpecker holes can be a nuisance.
-Once LIME patches the holes, LIME can install hanging reflective streamers and/or owl statues to deter the pesky visitor so that they visit your neighbors instead. ☺
+Once LIME patches these holes, we can install hanging reflective streamers and/or owl statues to deter those pesky visitors so that they visit your neighbors instead. ☺

-From the backer wall to the top-coat texture and all of the layers in between, ensuring that all components of the stucco, eifs, and drivet systems are installed with quality is LIME’s specialty.
+From the backer wall to the top-coat texture and all of the layers in between, LIME ensures that all components of the stucco, eifs, and drivet systems are installed with quality.

-Whether on a new construction project or a tear off and install, LIME is capable of assessing and consulting the scope of work warranted and installing a new system with expertise.
+Whether on a new construction project or a tear off and install, LIME assesses and understands the scope of work warranted and installs a new system with expertise.